missing-user/missing-user.github.io/_posts/2020-05-04-squarelights.md

 repository: ""
 ---

-For the past year my colleague and I've been working on a smart lighting startup.
-We are producing music reactive LED Panels, so if that sounds like something you're interested in, please check us out!
+For some time [Tim](https://tim.guggenmos.me/) worked on a smart lighting startup for music reactive LED Panels.
+This is the mockup website we created for it.